London 2 North East: London 2 North East (2017–present)

 Further restructuring ahead of the 2017–18 season, which included the cancellation of London 3 North East and introduction of London 3 Eastern Counties or London 3 Essex, meant that relegation was now to either of these new leagues.
 Overwise, London 2 North East was unchanged, remaining as a tier 7 division with promotion continuing to London 1 North.
+Following league restructuring in 2022, four teams were promoted to Regional 2 Anglia.